lisa-pinto/thesis-site/content/post/Pi and the Vitruvian Man.md

 math: true
 ---

-# Vitruvian Man
+#### Vitruvian Man
 Leonardo da Vinci c.
 1490
 Pen and Ink on paper
 34.6 cm × 25.5 cm
 "The proportions of the Human body according to Vitruvius"
+&nbsp;

+&nbsp;

-### Pi and Us
+## Pi and Us

 The symbol Pi may strike fear in the hearts of some people, but its basic function is simple, to calculate the sizes of round things.